 Making sure that air can’t leak in and out of your home is important for a number of reasons.
 First of all, if there are air leaks throughout your home, then it means that your home is going to be less comfortable.
 Air leaks will cause the warm air that your heating system generates to escape outdoors.
 Additionally, cold air from outside can leak in, causing your home to be colder than you want it to be.
 Not only do air leaks cause discomfort, they’re costly as well.
 If you’re losing warm air, your heating system will have to work longer and harder to replace it.
 This leads to higher energy costs.
-Many of the biggest leaks around the home commonly come from the windows and doors.
-There are several things that you can do to help protect your windows and doorways to prevent air from escaping.
+Many of the biggest leaks around the home commonly come from your windows.
+There are several things that you can do to help protect your windows to prevent air from escaping.

 Finding Air Leaks